Joan Crawford, The Queen Of Feuds: Bette Davis, Mercedes McCambridge And Others

 Bette Davis nevertheless got the upper hand when she ultimately walked away from the decades-long feud with more honors than Joan Crawford.
 Davis had received eleven Academy Award nominations and two wins, compared to Crawford who had three nominations and one win.

-[Feature image provided by Republic Pictures/Wikimedia Commons]
+[Feature Image provided by Republic Pictures/Wikimedia Commons]